 The service illustrates how mobile operators worldwide are trying to tap the $82-billion market for so-called machine-to- machine communications as revenue from traditional voice calling declines.
 For Swisscom, which posted its first quarterly loss in almost a decade in February, those new offerings are needed to boost earnings, executive Gerhard Schedler said.

 “In the mid-term I expect each person in Switzerland to have at least 20 connected things around him such as smart switches, meters, watches, bicycles and temperature sensors,” said Schedler, head of the company’s M2M business.
 Though he declined to offer details, he said the business will increase Swisscom’s profitability.

 The technology is an opportunity for mobile-phone operators to show that they can boost sales from additional data services.
-After losing the battle for online application stores to Apple Inc. (AAPL) and Google Inc. (GOOG), the companies are struggling to convince investors they are more than a platform that facilitates surging demand for data-hungry mobile devices.
+After losing the battle for online application stores to Apple Inc. (AAPL:US) and Google Inc. (GOOG:US), the companies are struggling to convince investors they are more than a platform that facilitates surging demand for data-hungry mobile devices.

 “Phone companies are looking for possible growth drivers and M2M is one of them,” said Matt Hatton, a director at London-based Machina Research, a consultancy that focuses on new mobile business models.